Compensation for child abuse

 Megan Hickey

-Megan is our paralegal and holds a first-class honours degree in Law from the University of Kent.
+Megan is our trainee solicitor and holds a first-class honours degree in Law from the University of Kent.
 She assists on all our cases and is incredibly enthusiastic about advocating for our clients.

 emmott snell contact me